What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 What It’s Like When You’re Shopping In Hamburg

 It’s pretty much the same throughout the entire country – if you enter a place of business, you must always wear a mask.
 Shop owners were pretty insistent on this in Hamburg.
-Even better, most places offer hand sanitizer at the entry, which is way better than what I’ve experienced when shopping in Berlin.
+Even better, most places offer hand sanitizer at the entrance, which is way better than what I’ve experienced when shopping in Berlin.

 Eating Out At Restaurants In Hamburg